brian-arnold/brian-arnold.github.io/pages/about/about.md

     - contributed all genomic analyses as co-first author
     - led to over 411 news stories from 301 media outlets
     - invited guest on the *Nice Genes!* [podcast](https://podcasts.apple.com/ca/podcast/nodding-our-tusks-to-heroic-mutations/id1622851335?i=1000574742314)

-# Background

-For the past 6 years, I have worked as a staff scientist in academia.

-Two of those years I spent at [Harvard Informatics](https://informatics.fas.harvard.edu/pages/about.html), creating workflows for analyzing genomic datasets, researching with faculty, and teaching introductory workshops on bioinformatics.

-I then moved to Princeton University where I spent 3 years as a biomedical data scientist as part of the [DataX](https://csml.princeton.edu/datax-home) initiative.
-At Princeton, I worked in the Computer Science department doing research on cancer genomics and teaching workshops on software engineering and machine learning.
-Through these experiences, I learned to think about data in more general ways beyond my specialization in genomics.

-I now have a broad interest in algorithms, statistics, and machine learning.
-As a departmental data scientist in Ecology and Evolutionary Biology, I'm interested in applying these skills to ***any*** kind of data that could be useful to address interesting questions.